-If a school has never participated in the SFA programs but wants to be considered an eligible school so that its students can receive inschool deferments on previous loans, the school must demonstrate that it meets the Department's definition of an eligible school before the school may certify borrower deferment forms.
+Current requirements may have changed since your school's agreement was executed-see Volume 2 of this Handbook and 34 CFR 668.14 school deferments on previous loans, the school must demonstrate that it meets the Department's definition of an eligible school before the school may certify borrower deferment forms.
 To find out more about eligibility for deferment purposes, contact the Case Management Team for your state.
-For students attending a foreign school to receive in-school deferments, the school must aply for eligibility through the Foreign Schools Team.

-Applications to request designation as an eligible institution for in-school deferment should be sent via the Electronic Application that can be found at <eligcert.ed.gov> Go to the "Initial Applicant" area of the Electronic Application to find information about the requirements to be an eligible institution.
+Applications to request designation as an eligible institution should be sent via the Electronic Application that can be found at eligcert.ed.gov Go to the "Initial Applicant" area of the Electronic Application to find information about the requirements to be an eligible institution.
 If you believe that your school meets the requirements, you may provide certain basic information by fax to the Case Management Team that serves your state.
-After review and approval, you will receive an OPEID number which will enable you to complete the full application to request designation as an eligible institution.
+You will receive an OPEID number which will enable you to complete the full application to request designation as an eligible institution.